Protocell

-A protocell (or protobiont) is a self-organized, endogenously ordered, spherical collection of lipids proposed as a rudimentary precursor to cells during the origin of life.
+A protocell (or protobiont) is a self-organized, membrane-bound or membraneless compartment that concentrates biomolecules, proposed as a rudimentary precursor to cells during the origin of life.
+It is a minimal unit that can undergo Darwinian evolution.
+The term "protocell" is also used interchangeably with other terms such as "artificial cell", "minimal cell", "synthetic cell" to describe similar things developed in a laboratory.
 A central question in evolution is how simple protocells first arose and how their progeny could diversify, thus enabling the accumulation of novel biological emergences over time (i.e. biological evolution).
-Although a functional protocell has not yet been achieved in a laboratory setting, the goal to understand the process appears well within reach.
+Although a functional protocell that evolves has not yet been achieved in a laboratory setting, the goal to understand the process appears possible.

 A protocell is a pre-cell in abiogenesis, and was a contained system consisting of simple biologically relevant molecules like ribozymes, and encapsulated in a simple membrane structure – isolating the entity from the environment and other individuals – thought to consist of simple fatty acids, mineral structures, or rock-pore structures.